 Platypus 4L GravityWorks Filter System

-Super convenient, my go-to for groups and/or more leisurely trips.
+Extra convenient, high-capacity filter system for groups and/or more leisurely trips.

 Aquamira Chlorine Dioxide Drops